 As you prepare for a future position in management, make sure you know the ins and outs of commonly used software.
 For starters, you need proficiency in Microsoft Office, especially Excel.
 SharePoint is useful for those who oversee complex projects and have a job in business intelligence.
 Another resource is MS Project.
 The higher you go as a manager, the more knowledge you’ll need in ERP (enterprise resource planning) systems and other financial software, which save time and minimize mistakes when closing the books and creating year-end reports.

-If you work with someone on your team who’s a whiz in accounting, financial and payroll software, count your lucky stars.
+If you work with someone on your team who’s a whiz at big data analysis, count your lucky stars.
 Figuratively sit at their feet and get all the insight you can from them.
-Even if you know a QuickBooks, SAP or Intuit guru, you should take online tutorials or in-person seminars to boost your proficiency.
+Take online tutorials or in-person seminars to boost your software proficiency.
 Many employers are happy to help their staff gain technical skills, so ask your boss if the company would reimburse you for the cost of courses.

 It takes more than IT savvy to land a management job.
-You also need stellar soft skills, such as diplomacy and the ability to communicate well, both with your team and beyond.
+You also need soft skills training so you can advance your career with diplomacy and the ability to communicate well, both with your team and beyond.
 Finance professionals who go far within a company also possess a strong work ethic, astute judgment and top problem-solving abilities.

-According to the above survey, 60 percent of the executives polled said their firms offer onsite training to enhance their millennial workers’ leadership skills, and 42 percent use online courses.
+According to the Robert Half survey, 60 percent of the executives polled said their firms offer onsite training to enhance their millennial workers’ leadership skills, and 42 percent use online courses.
 So take advantage of all the professional development opportunities available for your position.

 6. Act like a manager

-Take a look at your leadership presence, which manifests itself through your speech, attitude, appearance and body language.
+Take a look at how you've built your leadership skills, which manifests itself through your speech, attitude, appearance and body language.
 When you walk into a room, what do others see?
 If that mental image doesn’t align with the position you want to project, then make some changes.
 You might want to upgrade your wardrobe, improve your posture and seek out public speaking opportunities to build your confidence.

 7. Learn from a mentor who is a manager